 Forest Rest House Ropa, Sainj

-This is a new official property devleoped at Ropa Sainj.
+This is a new official property developed at Ropa.
 It has both private rooms and a dormitory offering affordable stay for visitors.
-DO NOTConfuse this Ropa in Sainj with Sai Ropa in Tirthan, which has a similar property, which is better known.
+DO NOT confuse this Ropa in Sainj with Sai Ropa in Tirthan, which has a similar property, which is better known.
 Interestingly, they seem to be offering online booking nowadays (I have not tried it yet).

 I have stayed in Shangarh myself.
-It was an excellent homestay and more properties were being developed out there.
+It was an excellent homestay and more properties were being developed out there (& prices have gone up!).
 It is as surreal a place to stay as it can be, overlooking the iconic meadow.

 Upper Neahi is another village a short walk from Neuli.
 This area has also become popular with some popular homestays coming up in recent times.